University campus in Colorado

 $121,440

-Is Information Systems in Colorado Worth It?
+Are Information Systems Degree Programs in Colorado Worth It?

 Yes.
-Information Systems degrees in Colorado deliver strong ROI—graduates earn $121,440 median salary with +22% job growth through 2032.
+The best information systems degree programs in Colorado deliver strong ROI—graduates earn $121,440 median salary with +22% job growth through 2032.
 In-state tuition averages $16,428/year.

 Source: BLS OEWS May 2024